neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

 - To improve the aesthetics of the dashboard, you may want to hide the native upper horizontal header.
 - Open the browser mod integration settings.
 - Select 'Hide Header'.
 - Choose the mobile device on which you wish to hide the header.
-The dashboard will look cleaner on mobile without it.
+To successfully hide it on local and external browsing, it’s important to consider your phone as two separate devices with their own ID, each needing to be identified in Browser Mod.

 ## Known Issues
 - There is no dark theme at the moment